 If you are looking for private PRP treatment in the UK, Joint Care Clinics are HCPC registered and members of the chartered society of physiotherapy.
 We offer a one-stop clinic for consultation, ultrasound-guided diagnostic scans, and treatment.

-Ultrasound Guided PRP therapy is available at our clinic centers for sports injuries, arthritic conditions, and tendon problems.
-All our injections are ultrasound guided to ensure the accuracy of the treatment we offer.
+Ultrasound-Guided PRP therapy is available at our clinic centres for sports injuries, arthritic conditions, and tendon problems.
+All our injections are ultrasound-guided to ensure the accuracy of the treatment we offer.

-Due to PRP’s ability to heal and even regenerate injured or overused tendons, ligaments, and joints, providing some patients with an alternative to surgery.
+PRP’s ability to heal and even regenerate injured or overused tendons, ligaments, and joints, provides some patients with an alternative to surgery.
 PRP therapy may reduce the required healing time for the injuries; otherwise, athletes/ sports professionals may require a longer period of rest from their sports-related activities.